ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Consider first the EDHOC forward message flow.
 If the ACE Client / EDHOC Initiator sends a credential by reference in message_3, then Responder may return error code 3, Unknown credential referenced.
 This enables the Initiator to restart the protocol using some other ID_CRED, typically the authentication credential by value thereby resolving the issue.
 However, in case the ACE Resource Server / EDHOC Responder sends a credential by reference in message_2, then returning a code 3 EDHOC error message does not automatically solve the problem.
 Having aborted the EDHOC session, the Responder has no reliable way to act differently in a following EDHOC session, since it never authenticated the Initiator.

-In order to remediate this situation, this section specifies a new EAD item EAD_CRED_BY_VALUE for requesting the peer's authentication credential by value, see {{fig-ead-req-authcred}}, {{iana-edhoc-ead}}, and an example of its usage in {{example-non-sequential-workflow}}.
+In order to remediate this situation, this section specifies a new EAD item EAD_CRED_BY_VALUE for requesting the peer's authentication credential by value.

+The CDDL grammar for the EAD item is shown in {{fig-ead-req-authcred}} and its ead_label is registered in {{iana-edhoc-ead}}.
+An example of its usage is provided in {{example-non-sequential-workflow}}.

 ~~~~~~~~~~~ cddl
 ead_credential_by_value = (